0xARK/angularjs-todoapp/README.md

-The task manager application for android from the Task Management Corp.
+Task manager web application from the Task Management Corp.
 ==

 **Version 1.0.0**